 I talked to our blogging team to find out, and put together a series of insider tips we're eager to share with you.
 Check out the tactics below, and start maximizing organic traffic to your own blog.

-How to Rank #1 on Google
+How to Rank (Really Well) on Google

-1. Embrace Complex Clusters
+1. Embrace complex clusters.

 This has big implications for marketers.
 Gone are the days when the searcher typed in simple keywords.
 Searches today are complex, putting the heavy lifting back on Google and other search engines to connect the dots.

 For example, if you type "movie about doctor clown" into Google the first result will be the movie Patch Adams, despite the fact that there is no overlap in the search terminology.

 To do this, they first identified what topics to prioritize.
 Then, they aligned our existing blog posts into the aforementioned clusters and generated tons of new content under those clusters.